CU-DBMI/redirects/README.md

   You only need to pay for a custom domain name, if you want.
 - Not subject to the pricing whims of Bitly or similar services.
   Pricing and features should remain the same.
-- Uses tools and workflows you're already accustomed to and ideally prefer, assuming you're in the target audience mentioned above.
+- Uses tools and workflows you're already accustomed to.
   You don't need to create a new account just for this purpose, like you do for e.g. Bitly.
 - Multiple accounts can collaborate on the same set of links.
   Many URL shortening services don't offer this, or only offer it at enterprise-level pricing.